Metron-Project/esak/docs/index.rst

 Objects
 -------

-Aside from making it easier to build and send requests, marvelous also creates easy-to-work-with python objects from the response.
+Aside from making it easier to build and send requests, esak also creates easy-to-work-with python objects from the response.